All Episodes

 Did he face any racists?

-It's like and and even these woke people didn't want to write about it, and yet they were forced to by their editors because the editors are still looking at the money, right?
+And yet they were forced to by their editors because the editors are still looking at the money, right?

 Yeah, it's crazy.

-Um it was it was so obvious.
+It was so obvious.

-Um, because I was working on another campaign at the time.
+I distinctly remember it because I was working on another campaign at the time.

-And it was the margin of error was such that they didn't just make a mistake, like they knew that the polls weren't accurate and they've been lying the whole time.
+And it was the margin of error was such that they didn't just make a mistake.

 So ever since then, it's been really hard for me to trust media.

-And I think one thing that people really miss, especially with this whole um January 6th insurrection argument that's going on, is the reason that people believe the election wasn't legitimate.
+And I think one thing that people really miss, especially with this whole January 6th insurrection argument that's going on, is the reason that people believe the election wasn't legitimate.

 The reason they believe it was a fraud isn't because Trump said it was a fraud.